-Play Tennis "Exactly" Like The Pros!
+Play Tennis Like The Pros!

-or streamed online $47.00 (click here)
+Or streamed online $47.00 (click here)

 Mostly overseas coaches and Richard Williams in the USA applied Oscar's teachings to their very young, and history has proven Oscar right.
 Many of those students are the top players of today.

 "Tennis in 2 hours", Oscar's 1989 first book, was immediately adopted by Russian coaches, a fact that Bud Collins noted in his first visit to Moscow in December 1990.
 Some Eastern European coaches rapidly copied the Russians.
 Belgrade coaches, according to Serbian coach Jasenko Palos, intently shared the only 1989 Oscar's book they could find.
-The 1992 edition, retitled "You Can Play Tennis in 2 Hours", with Bud Collins and Oscar on the cover and Bud's Foreword, together with Oscar's insistence on TV and in print that everyone learn to "Play Like the Pros", from children to adults, furthered the notion that following certain principles tennis is an easy sport to learn and to excel at.
+The 1992 edition, retitled "You Can Play Tennis in 2 Hours", with Bud Collins and Oscar on the cover and Bud's Foreword, together with Oscar's insistence on TV and in print that everyone learn to "Play Like the Pros", from children to adults, furthered that following certain principles tennis is an easy sport to learn and to excel at.

 Oscar worked with Gustavo "Guga" Kuerten from 5 to 14 years old, and thereafter, on the hands of a fantastic conditioning-minded coach, Larri Passos, "Guga" not only turned into a top athlete but also the winner of three French Open titles and the #1 world ranking in 2000 at 24 years old.
 The William sisters, under their father's guidance to use Oscar's techniques, grew to be world champions.
 Spain's tennis, where Oscar worked with the Spanish Federation's High Performance Tennis School in Barcelona, became a powerhouse.
 Russian girls, within a decade of strict application, became pros and accumulated several Grand Slams.
 Latin America, prompted by Oscar's ESPN Spanish commentary and tips, developed a plethora of new tennis stars.
-Roger Federer had Oscar's book and Master Strokes videos since April, 2005, and certainly put some of Oscar's tenets to good use.
+Roger Federer had Oscar's book and Master Strokes videos since April, 2005, and may have put some of Oscar's tenets to good use.
 Gisele Miro, a top Brazilian junior with already a great backhand and marvelous volleys, coached by Oscar for one week in Curitiba, Brazil at the invitation of her local coach, Romulo Destro, to work on her serve and forehand, shortly turned pro and won the Caserta WTA in singles and doubles, both from the qualifying, then won the Wimbledon Plate, became Brazil's number one, and won the Panamerican Games Gold Medal in singles and Bronze in mixed-doubles.